340:75-15-124. Post-adoption services

 1. Post-adoption services.

-(1) When an adoptive family requests post-adoption services, such as Comprehensive Home-Based Services (CHBS), a case is opened and Form 04KI015E, Adoption Post-Placement Service Plan (APPSP), is developed with the family.
+(1) When an adoptive family requests post-adoption services, such as Comprehensive Home-Based Services (CHBS), a case is opened and an Oklahoma Children's Services referral is requested in Adoption Post-Placement Service Plan (APPSP), which is developed with the family.

-(A) When the family adopted through the Oklahoma Department of Human Services (DHS), the KIDS number assigned at the time of placement is utilized.
+(A) When the family adopted through Oklahoma Human Services, the KIDS number assigned at the time of adoptive placement is utilized.

 (B) The original case record is not released from the Adoption Services due to confidentiality requirements.